 We all joke about a stressful day, we take it our stride, and we keep calm and carry on but when do we stop and think about how stressed we have been and for how long?
-Now we are a year on from the beginning of the pandemic it is even more vital than before to take care of our stress needs.

 Stress to a certain degree is useful, it makes us get things done and achieve what we set out to do but when it is done do we do the things we need to do to get back to being balanced and calm?
 Or do we carry on to the next project or source of stress?

-Imagine a bucket building up with stresses big and small – Moving house, relationship issues, job issues, bereavement, traffic jams, children/teenagers, to do lists, decisions, lack of sleep, wearing masks etc. When the stress bucket over fills our capacity to deal with even small stresses becomes much more difficult, our systems are overloaded and burnout can result.
+Imagine a bucket building up with stresses big and small – Moving house, relationship issues, job issues, bereavement, traffic jams, children/teenagers, to do lists, decisions, lack of sleep, Christmas etc. When the stress bucket over fills our capacity to deal with even small stresses becomes much more difficult, our systems are overloaded and burnout can result.

 What happens to our bodies during periods of stress?